buy antibiotic online

 It is.
 First and foremost driven by passion.

 Now, not all of this stuff, as you pointed out earlier, can be acquired at these markets.
 You carry a lot of local artists, which aren't represented, I'm guessing, in Georgia, or New York.
 How do you come to find your artists?
-What is your criteria, and selection process?
+What is your criteria, and s

 Well, probably within the last couple of years, with growth, and the size of my store, and the success that we've had, many of those entrepreneurs are finding me.
 However, before then, it as a search on my part.
 Keeping my ears and eyes open to what is out there in our local market, and our local culture, that portrays sustainability, and locally-made goods.